-Purpose: There are two parts to understanding the purpose of your gloves: First, the type of combat sport you are practicing (Boxing, Muay Thai, Krav Maga, MMA, cardio boxing classes etc.) and second, the focus/intent of your training (speed, accuracy, power, sparring etc).
+First, consider the type of combat sport or martial art you are practicing (Boxing, Muay Thai, Krav Maga, MMA, cardio boxing classes etc.) and second, consider the focus/intent of your training (speed, accuracy, power, sparring etc).

 If you still have ANY lingering questions, please don't hesitate to contact us at email@example.com or send us a message in our chat window!
 If we're offline, we'll still see the message by next business day and respond as quickly as we can.
 Thanks for being a part of our society.